tjmcmanus/LibertyLabs/development/1_LibertyMigrationToolkit/LibertyMigrationToolkitLab.md

 As prerequisites, you should:

-Complete the Setup and discover lab to set up the lab environment, including JRE, and eclipse with WDT
+1. Complete the Setup and discover lab to set up the lab environment, including JRE, and eclipse with WDT.

     To run this lab, your workstation must meet the following requirements:

-       -Approximately 8GB of storage available
+     - Approximately 8GB of storage available

-       -Approximately 3 GB of memory free to run the developer workbench and the server
+     - Approximately 3 GB of memory free to run the developer workbench and the server

-       -Connectivity to the internet is NOT required
+     - Connectivity to the internet is NOT required

-    Please refer to the following table for file and resource location references on different operating systems.
+ 1. Please refer to the following table for file and resource location references on different operating systems.

   Location Ref. |   OS    |     Absolute Path
    --------------| ------- | --------------------------
    *{LAB_HOME}*  | Windows |  `C:\\WLP_<VERSION>` or your choice